 Students should submit to the Registrar, Dean, Department Chair, or other appropriate official, a written request that identifies the record(s) they wish to inspect.
 The University official will make arrangements for access within 45 days of the day the University receives a request for access, and notify the student of the time and place where the records may be inspected.
 If the records are not maintained by the University official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.

 b.
-The right to request the amendment of the student's education records that the student believes is inaccurate or misleading.
+The right to request the amendment of the student's education records that the student believes are inaccurate or misleading.

 Students may ask the University to amend a record that they believe is inaccurate or misleading.
 They should write the University official responsible for the record, clearly identifying the part of the record they want changed and specify why it is inaccurate or misleading.

-Note: This right to challenge grades does not apply under this Act unless the grade assigned was inaccurately recorded.
+Note: The right to challenge grades does not apply under this Act unless the grade assigned was inaccurately recorded.

 If the University decides not to amend the record as requested by the student, the University will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.